What is bioethics?

 The mere fact that the law requires something does not imply that it is ethical.
 The law is fundamental in determining the minimum standards to be respected for coexistence among the different members of a society.
 What is required by law is, however, only one dimension of ethical behavior; ethics often dictates actions that go beyond what is required by law.
 In fact, it is neither possible nor desirable for the law to cover the entire spectrum of the moral life of individuals or societies.
 It is also possible for a law to dictate an action that is not considered ethical.

 Ethics as a discipline allows for continuous analysis and reflection on the law and on what the law should require.
 Moreover, ethics should be an underpinning of the law.

-What is the difference between the duties of the Regional Program on Bioethics and the Ethics Office in PAHO?
+What is the difference between the tasks of the Regional Program on Bioethics and PAHO's Ethics Office?

-The Regional Program on Bioethics works in bioethics as the discipline that studies the ethical problems that arise in regards to health, for example, when conducting research with human subjects, designing health policy, or providing health care.
+The Regional Program on Bioethics works in bioethics as the discipline that elucidates the ethical issues that arise in the field of health.

-The Ethics Office seeks to ensure that PAHO employees behave ethically in the exercise of their work: With professional integrity and following the rules of conduct of the Organization.
+The Ethics Office seeks to ensure that PAHO employees conduct themselves ethically in the exercise of their work activities: with professional integrity and following the Organization's rules of conduct.

 What is the PAHO Ethics Review Committee (PAHOERC)?

 PAHOERC is the ethics committee that reviews research with human participants that is conducted with PAHO’s technical or financial involvement, in order to ensure that it is ethical.
 For more information, visit: https://www.paho.org/es/comite-revision-etica-ops-pahoerc

 If I need assistance in research ethics or public health ethics, can I contact the Regional Program on Bioethics?